 I haven't encountered the Kudos Titan 505 speakers in piano gloss black finish before (you can read about the 'Musings factory tour here).
 It has the effect of making them visually shrink in size (they're a pretty substantial standmount) and the finish is outstandingly good.
 They complemented the gloss black of the accompanying mbl electronics quite nicely.

 Here we have a Naim UnitiCore (not a Kantana product line) providing data to the mbl C41 network player / DAC / pre-amplifier and the C21 stereo power amplifier.
-This was predominantly an Audioquest room so the power was delivered to these components by the Niagra power conditioner - its highly polished front panel complementing the bling of the main system.
+This was predominantly an Audioquest room so the power was delivered to these components by the Niagara power conditioner - its highly polished front panel complementing the looks of the main system.

 EPOS / MOOR AMPS

 Not quite the simplest system of the show (see above about Hegel / Amphion), but this system consists of modest looking components, doesn't call attention to itself and can be accommodated in a reasonably small space.
 Innuos Zenith server / streamer fed the modest looking Merason frerot DAC with its optional pow1 upgraded PSU.
 Another appearance by moor amps with the Angel Pre and their smaller Angel 4 stereo power amplifier.
 Finishing off the system is the Epos ES14N - said to be a revitalisation of the original ES14 from the 1980s, but its really a completely different design from a cabinet and driver perspective - they come with their own dedicated stand.
-Its distinctive in a kind of 70s vibe kind of way, but their low height probably make the acceptable in more homes that larger devices.
-Circa £25k in value.
+Its distinctive in a kind of 70s vibe kind of way, but their low height probably make them acceptable in more homes than larger products.
+Circa £25k in value for this system.

 How to describe the sound here?
 A tough one because there was no defining sound.
 Pretty much everything is there in the right (or should I say perceived right?) order, good drive without fatigue, articulation in the bass, clear and intelligible vocals, lots of information in the treble (ooh, there's a point, it was information, not data!) and a flow that didn't grab your attention, but rather allowed the music to grab your emotions.